previtus/ChangeDetectionProject/README.md

 tqdm                   4.29.1
 ```

-Download the dataset and place it into a folder specified in Settings.py.
+Download the dataset and place it into a folder specified in Settings.py (_note: the original used dataset is from the Swiss company Swisstopo and as such is not publicly available_).

 To **train a model on the task of change detection** see the "main.py" and run it with the required arguments (such as encoder type, number of epochs or the batch size).